dizvyagintsev/billygrace_technical_assignment/README.md

 ### 1. Running the project

-Before running the project you need to add `.env` file in the root directory.
-Use `.env.example` as a template.
-Don't forget to set POSTGRES_PASSWORD and JWT_SECRET_KEY (login and password are actually hardcoded on backend but because JWT auth was already implemented on frontend I decided to implement endpoints it uses but without hashing and storing passwords in database).

-After that you can run the project with the following command:
+You can run the project with the following command (it will generate a `.env` file with default values and random secrets):

 ```bash
 make deploy